Chief of Operations John Holloway joined the Lee

 County Sheriff’s Office in 2013 following more than two decades of experience

 as a police officer, detective and trial attorney in Lee and Collier Counties.
 His current role overseeing LCSO’s Operations

-Lee County Sheriff’s Office allows him to bring his training and
+and Legal Services Bureaus allows him to bring his training and experience in

-During his career as a police officer and detective, in addition to his regular assignments, Director Holloway was certified and performed as a Critical Incident/Hostage Negotiator, Traffic Homicide Investigator, Field Training Officer and Firearms Instructor.
-As a detective, Director Holloway conducted and participated in investigations into a wide variety of crimes, ranging from thefts, frauds, money laundering and robberies to homicides.
-Director Holloway, as a Naples Police Detective, and in conjunction with other state and federal agencies, operated both as supervising and undercover officer in numerous narcotics related investigations and interdiction operations throughout Florida and elsewhere.
+As a police officer and detective for the City of Naples Police and Emergency Services Department, in addition to his regular assignments, Chief Holloway was certified and performed as a Critical Incident/Hostage Negotiator, Traffic Homicide Investigator, Field Training Officer and Firearms Instructor.
+As a Detective, Chief Holloway conducted and participated in investigations into a wide variety of crimes, ranging from thefts, frauds, money laundering and robberies to homicides.
+Chief Holloway, as a Naples Police Detective, and in conjunction with other state and federal agencies, operated both as supervising and undercover officer in numerous narcotics-related investigations and interdiction operations throughout Florida and elsewhere.

-While employed with the Naples Police Department, Director Holloway attended the Shepard Broad Law School at Nova Southeastern University, where he received his Juris Doctorate Degree.
+While employed with the Naples Police Department, Chief Holloway attended the Shepard Broad Law School at Nova Southeastern University, where he received his Juris Doctorate Degree.

-Director Holloway is married with 4 children.
-His wife, Kathleen, and his daughter, Marissa, are both attorneys employed in management roles with local corporations; his daughter Morgan is completing her Masters Degree in Speech Pathology, and his two youngest children, Corazon and Turner attend a local grade school.
+Chief Holloway is married with 4 children.
+His wife, Kathleen, and his daughter, Marissa, are both attorneys employed in corporate management positions.
+His daughter Morgan is a hospital based Speech-Language Pathologist; and his two youngest children, Corazon and Turner, attend local middle schools.